 Get Used To Growth

-As circular as it sounds, the best way to consistently get out of your comfort zone is to make breaking out of your comfort zone into a part of your comfort zone.
+As circular as it sounds, the best way to consistently be brave and get out of your comfort zone is to make breaking out of your comfort zone into a part of your comfort zone.

 If you’re consistently achieving growth, growth becomes a normal thing to reach for and achieve.
 I often say that small goals keep you winning, because consistently hitting targets increases your self-confidence and helps establish a your self-image as that of someone who always achieves what their set their mind to.